Bill Keenan: Writing

 Keenan's first book, Odd Man Rush: A Harvard Kid's Hockey Odyssey from Central Park to Somewhere in Sweden—with Stops along the Way, was published by Skyhorse Publishing in January 2016.
 Vanity Fair published an excerpt from the book in December 2015 calling it "an uproarious new memoir."
 The Boston Globe reviewed the book, saying "Odd Man Rush is a unique item on the bookshelf...Keenan understands the culture [of hockey] and captures it well."
 The Buffalo News called it "Ball Four meets hockey."
 The New York Post called it "a bawdy, often comical chronicle of hockey and survival in far-flung places...the international version of the movie Slap Shot."
 SB Nation reviewed it, stating "Make no mistake.
 This is a funny book, but Keenan also has a gift for writing from a place of vulnerability...That being said, you will still find yourself smirking your way through most of Keenan's story."

 Academy Award-nominated producer Howard Baldwin acquired the film rights to Odd Man Rush, and the project was reported to be in production in February 2019.
 The Athletic reported the film was in post-production in August 2019 with Creative Artists Agency representing the movie's distribution rights.
 The film, starring Jack Mulhern, Dylan Playfair, and Trevor Gretzky, was released on Hulu in 2020.

 Post Hill Press published his second book, Discussion Materials: Tales of a Rookie Wall Street Investment Banker.
-In 2022, a film adaptation was announced starring Tom Blyth of The Hunger Games, Silicon Valleys Chris Diamantopoulos, and Jay Mohr.
+In 2022, a film adaptation of Discussion Materials was announced starring Tom Blyth of The Hunger Games, Silicon Valleys Chris Diamantopoulos, and Jay Mohr.

 His resignation email from Deutsche Bank went viral and was published by Dealbreaker.

-His debut play, Spin Cycle (play), premiered Off-Broadway at the Hudson Guild Theatre in July 2025.
+His debut play, Spin Cycle, premiered Off-Broadway at the Hudson Guild Theatre in July 2025.
+It was subsequently produced at The Flea Theater and by the Trinity Theatre Company as part of their 2026 New Works Festival.

+His first two novels, The Swan and The Sentinel and The House on Ember Row will be published in 2026.

+Keenan served as a producer on Alex Goyette's feature, Breeder, which will premiere at the 2026 Tribeca Film Festival.

+Business Career

+Upon completion of his MBA in 2016, he joined Deutsche Bank's investment banking division.
+He then became COO of the digital media start-up Air Mail founded by Graydon Carter and Alessandra Stanley.
+Air Mail was backed by TPG Capital, Standard Industries, and RedBird Capital Partners.
+In September 2025, it was acquired by Puck.

+Personal life

+Keenan's younger sister is American show jumping rider Lillie Keenan.

+In March 2026, he married New York City Ballet soloist Olivia MacKinnon.